 Should You Invest Your Emergency Fund?

-The default answer, historically, has been no, you shouldn’t invest your emergency fund because of the potential risk and the likelihood that you won’t be able to access it when you need it.
+The default answer, historically, has been no when it comes to investing an emergency fund, because of the potential risk and the likelihood that you won’t be able to access it when you need it.
 But, increasingly, investing your emergency fund is becoming a viable option — particularly if your situation makes you less reliant on cash at hand.

-There are also a number of reasons you might want to consider investing sooner rather than later—the returns can add up and, if you wait, you could be leaving money on the table.
+So, should you invest your emergency fund?
+There are a number of reasons you might want to consider doing so.
+For instance, the returns can add up and if you wait, you could be leaving money on the table.

 The Pros of Investing an Emergency Fund

-• You could make a higher return.
-The number one reason to park your emergency fund in an investment account is the potential for a higher return on your money than in a savings account.
-Some research suggests that if you invest your emergency fund, you’re actually more likely to have more money when you need it in an emergency.
+The number-one reason to park your emergency fund in an investment account is the potential for a higher return on your money than in a savings account.

-• You can still access it.
-There are a number of investment options, such as a regular brokerage account or even a Roth IRA, that still allow you to withdraw your money if you need it.
+There are a number of investment options, such as a money market account, or high-yield bank account ,or even a Roth IRA, that allow you to withdraw your money if you need it.

 The Cons of Investing an Emergency Fund

-• It’s less accessible.
-Even if you temporarily put an emergency expense on a credit card and then pull money out of a brokerage account to pay off the credit card when it’s due, that’s still less accessible than simply having the money in your bank account.
+You might have to go through extra steps to get your money.
+Even if you temporarily put an emergency expense on a credit card and then pull money out of a money market account to pay off the credit card when it’s due, that’s still less accessible than simply having the money in your bank account.

-• There’s always some risk.
-If you invest your money — whether in a conservative mutual fund or pick and choose your own stocks — it always carries some risk.
-While the market tends to go up in the long-term, it can dip at any given point, which can be a problem if your investments dip at the same time you need to tap into them.
+If you invest your money — whether it’s in a mutual fund or pick and choose your own stocks — it always carries some risk.
+The market can dip at any given point, which can be a problem if your investments dip at the same time you need to tap into them.